voxpupuli/puppet-chrony/README.md

 The following parameters are available in the chrony module

+#### `bindcmdaddress`

+Array of addresses of interfaces on which chronyd will listen for monitoring command packets (defaults to localhost).

 #### `chrony_password`

 This sets the chrony password to be used in the key file.